grandquista/data-structures-and-algorithms/binary_search_tree/README.md

 Implement the following methods.

 - `insert` inserting the value into the tree maintaining order
-- `in_order` iterate through the tree calling visitor on in order
+- `inOrder` iterate through the tree calling visitor on in order
-- `pre_order` iterate through the tree calling visitor on pre order
+- `preOrder` iterate through the tree calling visitor on pre order
-- `post_order` iterate through the tree calling visitor on post order
+- `postOrder` iterate through the tree calling visitor on post order

 ## Solution
 Whiteboard Images